Waleed-Azam/Waleed-Azam/README.md

 - 👋 Hi, I’m @Waleed-Azam
 - 👀 I’m interested in Signal processing, CPS-IoT, AI, Robots, HPC, and cloud computing with the focus Machine Learning

-- 🌱 I’m currently learning Masters in Electronic Systems
-- 💞️ I’m looking to collaborate with industry for HPC.
-- 📫 How to reach me waleed.ntnu@gmail.com
+- 📫 How to reach me waleed.azam@jotron.com